-If you crave an escape from the city that won’t land you in debt, head to the ever-changing urban oasis of Governors Island, NY which combines park, concert venue, adult playground and outdoor art space into a single lovely haven for adventure.
+If you crave an escape from the city that won’t land you in debt, head to the ever-changing urban oasis of Governors Island, NY which combines park, adult playground and outdoor art space into a single lovely haven for adventure.
 One of the best things to do in summer is ride the ferry and visit the car-free attraction, so use our handy guide to plan your trip.
-We’ll also fill you in on the hottest events taking place on the island all summer long.
-And if you're looking for information on Governors Ball, you're in the wrong place, dude.
-The festival is actually on Randall's Island.
+After months of extended closure, Governors Island is officially reopened to the public to roam, don't forget your mask!

 RECOMMENDED: See more of the best New York attractions

 When does Governors Island open?